Seeing Guatemala's Classics in a New Light

 At sunset, from the right spot, the volcanoes are reflected in the azure depths of the lake, seeming ready to swallow you whole.
 Despite its remoteness, Santa Cruz La Laguna offers all that is needed for relaxation -- from waterside yoga classes to kayaking and plentiful hikes.

 Day Three: Mayan Altars at Cerro Tzankujil

 A short boat ride from Santa Cruz is the nature reserve of Cerro Tzankujil.
 A relatively uncrowded trail winds its way up the mountainside, allowing you to admire San Pedro, Toliman and Atitlan, the trio of local volcanoes.
-Hiking up the hill is thirsty work, and a 7-meter dive into the lake below awaits you at the euphemistically named Trampoline lookout point.
+Hiking up the hill is thirsty work, and a seven-metre dive into the lake below awaits you at the euphemistically named Trampoline lookout point.